• Jeremy Yun

 Developer

-(he/him) Dave’s dedicated most of his career to building engineering teams at companies ranging from startups to Twitter and Amazon.
+(he/him) Dave’s dedicated most of his career to building engineering teams at companies ranging from scrappy startups to giants like Twitter and Amazon.
 He’s given talks, written articles, and co-authored a book on engineering management.
-But at Nitid he’s a coder again, remembering why he fell in love with technology in the first place.
+Now at Nitid, he’s back to coding, remembering why he fell in love with technology in the first place.